Observations: Blue Jeans

 Seeing Differences:

-You have now seen one pair of jeans and asked questions about them.
+You have observed one pair of jeans and asked questions about them.
 Are all jeans alike?
-People in your class vary in age, in height and in hair color.
-Jeans vary a great deal also.
-Look at other jeans and note below how they differ from the first pair.
+People in your class vary in age, height and hair color.
+Jeans can vary also.
+Look at other jeans and note below how they are differ and the same as the first pair you observed.

 How Do Jeans Differ from One Another?

-Do jeans differ from each other according to the use and makes of them?
+Do jeans differ from each other according to their use and how they are made?

 Searching for Answers:

 In science it is not enough to observe, ask questions, and notice differences.
-We want to be able to ANSWER the questions we ask.
-There are many ways to answer my questions or your questions about the jeans.
-Where do YOU suggest we start?
+We want to be able to answer or find explanations for the questions we ask.
+There are many ways to answer these questions about jeans.
+Where might you suggest to start?

 Check with other students to see if you agree as to where to look for answers.